rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/VmwareHostSummary.md

   - Supported in v5.0+
 - datacenterId: System.String
   - Supported in v5.0+
-- datastores: list of DataStoreSummarys
-  - Supported in v5.0+
 - effectiveSlaDomainId: System.String
   - Supported in v5.0
 - effectiveSlaDomainName: System.String